zerstavroula/1st-exersice_open_source_course/README.md

 ## Description

 This Repo was created for the 1st exercise of the course Open source_S2024 A simple example of a supply chain simulation in Python.
 This example includes two functions: one to calculate the total cost of transporting goods and another to optimize the distribution of goods given certain constraints.
+For the calculation of the total transportation cost, the parameters are the quantity, distance, freight_cost_per_unit and for the optimization_distribution are supply and demand under the folowing constrains: supply_quantity = 1000
+demand_quantity = 800
+distance = 500